-5.4 DR-Evaluation
+7.4.
+DR-evaluation

-We test the performance of 3 different rule based strategies shown in Fig. 11.
-Each strategy determines the set point schedules for chiller water, zone temperature and lighting during the DR event.
-These strategies were derived on the basis of automated DR guidelines provided by Siemens [21].
-Chiller water set point is same in Strategy 1 (S1) and Strategy 3 (S3), higher than that in Strategy 2 (S2).
-Lighting level in
+We test the performance of 3 different rule based strategies shown in Fig. 13.
+Each strategy determines the set point schedules for chilled water set-point, zone temperature set-point, and lighting set-point during the DR event.
+These strategies were derived on the basis of automated DR guidelines provided by Siemens [22].
+Chilled water set point is same in Strategy 1 (S1) and Strategy 3 (S3), higher than that in Strategy 2 (S2).
+Lighting level in S3 is higher than in S1 and S2.
+The chilled water set-point (CHSTP) lies between [6, 10] °C, the zone temperature set-point (CLGSTP) varies